moshtava/rag/README.md

 volumes:
 qdrant_data:

-1.
-use .env file to store values of api_key environment variable. value for hf_token is setby me and it's correct. so, don't need to change it:
+*note* use .env file to store values of api_key environment variable. value for hf_token is setby me and it's correct. so, don't need to change it:

 API_KEY=your_api_key_value
 HF_TOKEN=your_hf_token_value

-1.
-Run Docker Compose:
+1. Run Docker Compose:

 docker-compose up